GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

   values of epsilon and noise parameters work for you, which don't?
 Where are the inflection points?

-Think of this as a preparation step before running an origin trial.
+Think of this as a preparation step.
 Noise Lab generates measurement data to simulate summary report outputs based on your input.
 It does not persist or share any data.